-We were initially a member church of the Congregational Christian Churches until overwhelmingly voting in 1960 to affirm a merger with the Evangelical and Reformed Church, thereby becoming a member congregation in the United Church of Christ.
+In 1960 our church voted to affirm a merger of the Congregational Christian Churches and the Evangelical and Reformed Church, thereby becoming a member congregation in the United Church of Christ.

 As Congregationalists we believe that the spirit arises from the bottom up — from the people— rather than from a charismatic or authoritative leader or from certain mandated belief systems.

 HISTORY OF THE

 The United Church of Christ (UCC) was formed by a merger of the Congregational Christian Churches and the Evangelical and Reformed Church.
 Although formation of the UCC became official in 1957, our denominational roots and milestones predate the United States itself.
 Consider these UCC firsts: